SolemmaLLC/ClimateStudioDocs/docs/materials.rst

    :width: 900px
    :align: center

 **Tint states** in **annual simulations** are usually controlled by a sensor (Automated) but this can be changed in the "Tint Control" tab.
-"Tint Control" has of similar options as the "Shade Control" tab above (11).
+"Tint Control" has similar options as the "Shade Control" tab mentioned above (11).

 The state of the tint in **point-in-time simulations** is shown on the diagram with a black outline and arrow pointing to the selected tint.
 Click on another tint to change it's point-in-time state.